-We may be living through turbulent times, but one thing that has remained a top priority to UK consumers, is staying on top of the latest interior trends.
+We may be living through turbulent times, but one thing that has remained a top priority to UK consumers is staying on top of the latest interior trends.

 Image source: Unsplash

-With this in mind, our PR team experts have pulled together their insight on the tactics and strategies we’re seeing work particularly well in the interiors space right now.
+With this in mind, ourPR team experts have pulled together their insight on the tactics and strategies we’re seeing work particularly well in the interior space right now.

 Unique and insightful expertise

-It’s never been quite as difficult to cut through the noise in the media, and being able to offer useful insight that’s interesting, unique and actionable is really going to help to elevate your story.
+It’s never been quite as difficult to cut through the noise in the media, and being able to offer useful insight that’s interesting, unique, and actionable is really going to help to elevate your story.

 We’re seeing more and more demand for an authoritative voice, in both proactive and reactive content, so being able to offer this first-hand is so important.
-This is particularly sought-after in an industry such as home interiors, where we know journalists and content creators are always on the lookout for emerging trends and interesting hacks.
+This is particularly sought-after in an industry such as home interiors, where we know journalists and content creators are always on the lookout for emerging trends and interesting cost-saving hacks.

 Reactive PR can be your superpower

-Whether you’re an old-school PR or a newbie, you’ll know that media monitoring and staying on top of the news agenda is key in this fast-paced digital world.
+Whether you’re an old-school PR or a newbie, you’ll know that media monitoring and staying on top of the news agenda is vital in this fast-paced digital world.
 However, knowing how and when to react can be a real game changer.

 Make it evergreen